 Helps to soothe sore gums

-The feeders themselves also make great “teethers” that help soothe sore gums and ease the discomfort of teething.
-Mums have known to freeze breastmilk and formula in them.
+The squeeze feeders also make great “teethers” that help soothe sore gums and ease the discomfort of teething.
+Mums have been known to freeze breastmilk and formula in them.
 You can also offer frozen fruits for older babies who have already started on solids.

 It keeps them occupied!